“Bucket list” — a list of the things we want to do before we kick the bucket.

 I’ve slept in a house in Portsmouth, England that was built by Henry VIII for Anne Boleyn, his ill-fated second wife.

-I have slept aboard the Queen Mary
+I have produced an event at, and slept aboard, the Queen Mary

 I have been to Meteora, Greece — but it wasn’t for my eyes only as it was for James Bond